gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 when we are out of range of our base."
 The claws on its heavy manipulator snapped together, making the two children jump.
-"This one feels strong antipathy toward regulators."
+"This one feels strong antipathy toward regulators as well."

 "I bet."
 Maddy took a deep breath.
 "All right.
 How do we catch up with them?"

-"We cannot," the bot said.
+"We cannot," Dockety said.
 "Not unless you allow me to carry you."

 "Um..."
 Gumption started again, but Maddy shushed him.
 "Can you carry both of us?"

-The bot thought for another microsecond.
+Dockety thought for another microsecond.
 "Not at sufficient speed.
 Or with sufficient safety."